patrickwayodi/coldbox/README.md

 ## Usage

-Propagating the changes made to the database models into your database schema:
+Propagate the changes made to the database models into your database schema:
 * python manage.py makemigrations
 * python manage.py migrate